ayoseturru/RORRatefitness/README.md

 A Ruby on Rails and Bootstrap app that works as TripAdvisor but for sports centers and gym.

 ## Getting Started
-You must ve sure rails and ruby are installed in your computer.
+You must ve sure rails and ruby are installed in your computer and have a Google Maps Api Key.

 ### Prerequisities